As pandemic winter looms, leaders in Europe and Canada issue stark warnings

 The World Health Organization is delivering a similar message.
 Hans Kluge, the WHO’s regional director for Europe, described the situation as “very serious.”

 Kluge told reporters last week that half of European countries had reported increases in cases of more than 10 percent in the past two weeks.
-In seven countries, they’d doubled.
+In seven countries, they had doubled.

 France is on high alert.